How can something be considered a crime if there is no victim?

 It is true that most of our current law exists in the form of statutes.
 This is because much of the common law has been codified through legislation.
 But the fact that politicians recognised the wisdom of the common law by enacting it into statutes, hardly proves that government is necessary to create rules of law.
 Indeed, it proves precisely the opposite.

-Rape, murder, and theft were being resolved and punished before the government codified those crimes into law.
-This is because victims and their families naturally have an incentive to bring suit against people who have wronged them.
+Rape, murder, and theft were being punished before the government said they were illegal.
+Victims and their families naturally have an incentive to bring suit against people who have wronged them.
+And they have an incentive to do so through a neutral third-party, lest it devolve into a “Hatfields and McCoys” type family feud.

-In common law, the best practices naturally became widespread.
-The entire point is to solve a problem.
-The best solutions were more widely adopted.
+In common law, the entire point is to solve a problem.
+So the best solutions are more widely adopted.

-But still, obeying common law does not require years of legal study.
+But even with different legal standards by region, obeying common law does not require years of legal study.

 Understanding the traditional rules of common law requires only that one be a member of the relevant community to which the rules apply, not that one be an attorney.